shananas/KH2FormRando/README.md

 Read known issues for a few precautions as to not freeze/crash.
 Its pretty stable but there are like two game breaking (Freezing/Crashing) Bugs.

+If on PC and Limit form is not vanilla do not use Ars Arcanum when the limit ends you will crash.
+Whether you use the finisher or stop early.

 If a form with less than 2 keyblades replaces Final Form do not use Fire or Blizzard it will freeze the game.

 There still is some tposing in forms on bosses you normally wouldnt but I only encountered one on Saix when I went into valor which was base Sora.
 That also could be because I use an HD patch